numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

 Highway/Universal Intrinsics choice.

-The naming of the CPU features in Highway is different from that of the Universal Intrinsics.
-Highway uses clusters of features based on physical CPU releases, where Universal Intrinsics uses feature names.
+The naming of the CPU features in Highway is different from that of the Universal Intrinsics (see "Supported features/targets" below)

 On Windows, MSVC may have to be avoided, as a result of Highway's use of pragmas which are less well supported by MSVC.
 This means that we likely have